DirkSonguer/Vitou/documentation/server/basics.md

 * create: Creates a new game.
 * destroy: Destroys an existing game.
-* addsession: Adds a session to an existing game.
+* addsession: Adds a session to an existing game, basically .

 ### Chat module